rl-institut/tier_spatial_planning/README.md

 # Access the web app as well as the additional services with a graphical user interface.
 1. When the Docker containers are running or `run.py` is executed, the web application can be accessed at http://localhost:40000.

-Note: The following services are only available when the project is run in a Docker environment.
+   <ins>Note</ins>: The following services are only available when the project is run in a Docker environment.

-3. An overview of the tasks in the task queue (Celery) is available at [http://localhost:40002](http://localhost:40002).
+2. An overview of the tasks in the task queue (Celery) is available at [http://localhost:40002](http://localhost:40002).
-4. A graphical user interface for the database (Adminer) is accessible at [http://localhost:40003](http://localhost:40003)
+3. A graphical user interface for the database (Adminer) is accessible at [http://localhost:40003](http://localhost:40003)
-5. Statistics on web-app accesses can be found at [http://localhost:40004](http://localhost:40004).
+4. Statistics on web-app accesses can be found at [http://localhost:40004](http://localhost:40004).
 Note that this requires accessing the web app via a domain name, not via an IP address and port.

 ---
 # Domain Linking and SSL Encryption
 Enhancing security and ensuring proper domain routing for our Dockerized web app necessitates the use of an external proxy server.
 In our configuration, a proxy is not integrated into the Docker setup and needs to be configured separately.
 It is advised to implement a proxy, such as Nginx, to efficiently direct domain requests to port 40000 while managing SSL encryption.
 Enabling "Header forwarding" is crucial for the seamless operation of the app.
 To assist with this process, an example Nginx configuration file is provided, helping streamline the integration of these essential features.## Example configuration file for nginx.